Aurelian-C/React-Summary_App/src/markdowns/03_Managing_state/Choosing_the_state_structure.md

 ## Avoid duplication in state

 This menu list component lets you choose a single travel snack out of several.
 Currently, it stores the selected item as an object in the `selectedItem` state variable.
 However, this is not great: **the contents of the `selectedItem` is the same object as one of the items inside the `items` list.** This means that the information about the item itself is duplicated in two places.

+Why is this a problem?
+You can edit each item by pressing the 'Choose' button.
+Notice how if you first click “Choose” on an item and *then* edit it, **the input updates but the label at the bottom does not reflect the edits.** This is because you have duplicated state, and you forgot to update `selectedItem`.
+Although you could update `selectedItem` too, an easier fix is to remove duplication.

 ![Choosing_state_structure2](../../img/Choosing_state_structure2.jpg)